deanwilson/ecs-monitoring/README.md

       --bucket ${TERRAFORM_BUCKET} \
       --versioning-configuration Status=Enabled

-You will currently need to run `sed` over the codebase if you want to use a different bucket name.

 Now you have a bucketname you will create the configurarion for your stack.
 Inside the `environments` directory you will find a pair of files for each stack, a `.backend` and a `.tfvars`.
 Make a copy of an existing pair and change the values to suit your new name.
+The `bucket` and `remote_state_bucket` settings in these files must match the bucket you created above.

 ## Creating your environment

-Once you've created your environment, and tweaked the bucket name to suit your own bucket you can create the environment with:
+Once you've created your environment configurations, and added the correct bucket name, you can create the environment with:

     cd terraform/projects/infra-networking